Mortgage Interest Rates For First Time Homebuyers

 • Variable-rate mortgage: fluctuates with market conditions

-When Should First-Time Homebuyers Lock Their Interest Rate?
+When Should First-Time Homebuyers Lock The Interest Rate?

-One of the biggest decisions you’ll make is when to lock your mortgage rate.
+One decision you’ll make during the homebuying process is when to lock your mortgage rate.

 General guidelines:

-• Lock your rate when you have a signed Purchase Agreement ("Offer" in some states) or Purchase and Sale (in other states)
+• Lock your rate when you have a signed Purchase Agreement ("Offer" in some states) or Purchase and Sale (in other states).
+If it's a one-step process "State" then you may want to wait until your Home Inspection is completed.

 • Consider a 30-day lock if your closing is quick